They Are Not Designed With Children In Mind

 What can you do

-You can help decrease the harmful effects of digital media.
-The following is a good start.
+Parents can help decrease the harmful effects of digital media.
+Doing the following is a good start.

 a) Choose age-appropriate, educational programs you think are appropriate for your child.
 Prioritise programs that have morals and messages behind them.